ju2pom/ju2pom.github.io/_posts/2017-1-27-6 years of WPF.md

              />
 ```

-This way you can read the name of the control even when the element is collapsed which makes the comment useless !
 - As shown in the samples above it's also nice to keep a single parameter on each line because it's easier to read, makes shorter lines and ease merging task.
 - I also like to post-fix resources name with the type of resource (UsersComboboxStyle, AutoHideScrollBarTemplate, DarkColorBrush ....) because you often end up having several resources relative to the same element.
 - We often try many settings before finding the expected design which sometimes leads to properties that are set to their default values.
 Xaml is a verbose language by design, so take the time to remove useless definitions (default margin, alignments ...)